Japanese destroyer Kaki (1944): Construction and service

 Kaki (Persimmon) was ordered in Fiscal Year 1943 under the Modified 5th Naval Armaments Supplement Program as part of the Matsu class, but the design was simplified to facilitate production and the ship was one of those built to the modified design.
 She was laid down on 5 October 1944 by Yokosuka Naval Arsenal, launched on 11 December and completed on 5 March 1945.
 The ship was assigned to the 11th Destroyer Squadron of the Combined Fleet to work up.
-Kaki sustained minor damage during when American carrier aircraft of Task Force 58 attacked Kure Naval Arsenal on 19 March.
+Kaki sustained minor damage when American carrier aircraft of Task Force 58 attacked Kure Naval Arsenal on 19 March.
 The squadron was briefly attached to the Second Fleet on 1–20 April before rejoining the Combined Fleet.
 The ship was assigned to the Maizuru Naval District on 15 July with her damage unrepaired.
 After the surrender of Japan she was stricken from the navy list on 5 October.
 The destroyer was disarmed and used to repatriate Japanese personnel in 1945–1947.
 Kaki was turned over to the United States on 4 July of the latter year and subsequently broken up.